 Think Facebook and Cambridge Analytica, and it is easy to imagine patient data being misappropriated.
 Some would argue that data shared on, and with, Facebook could have been expected to be misused.
 I am one of those people.
 Nevertheless, a lot of people didn’t think they were exposed, and in a perfect world, they shouldn’t have had to worry about their information.

 Since we don’t live in a perfect world, the government plays the role to create expectations for good behavior.
 Way back in 1996 the Health Information Portability and Accountability Act was enacted.
 Just like with Facebook, the vast majority of people couldn’t see the future and the negative ramifications of using Facebook.
 Same with HIPAA – no one could see 22 years into the future and identify the risks that now exist.
 That’s why it was revised in 2009 with the HITECH act.
 For example, HIPAA only applies to covered entities.
 It doesn’t cover inferences that can be made from Amazon purchases or Facebook posts.

 Are new rules needed?
 Probably, and especially if the government gives unsophisticated Medicare beneficiaries easy access to their sensitive data and are told to share it with whomever they like.
 Is it hard to believe patients will be enticed by the greedy element in our society to share that information?
-Yes, and potentially to their own detriment.
+Not very, and potentially to their own detriment.